the most common personal branding mistakes

 Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to talk about some personal branding mistakes.

-Most days I wish I could grab the branding industry by its annoying, corporate collar and just give it a good, old-fashioned, wtf-have-you-done shake.
+Most days I wish I could grab the branding industry by its contrived corporate collar and just give it a good, old-fashioned, wtf-have-you-done shake.
 It’s all become so frustratingly convoluted, hasn’t it?
 What a brand even is, why the hell having one even matters, finding the fickle line between being strategic and being authentic.

 True brand clarity work is never easy, but it is really simple – especially once you understand what not to do.
 Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can avoid them!